-The National Oceanic and Atmospheric Administration (NOAA) is "forecasting a 75-percent chance that the 2018 Atlantic hurricane season will be near- or above-normal."
+The National Oceanic and Atmospheric Administration (NOAA) is predicting a "near-normal" Atlantic hurricane season this year, with a 40% chance of that happening.

 How do they make their predictions?

-The meteorologists behind the forecast rely on a variety of factors when making their predictions, but the two primary ones are whether or not El Niño develops in the Pacific Ocean and the sea surface temperatures of the North Atlantic.
+The meteorologists behind the forecast rely on a variety of factors when making their predictions, but the two primary ones are the sea surface temperatures of the North Atlantic and whether or not El Nino develops in the Pacific Ocean.

-El Niño brings with it warm sea surface temperatures in the Pacific, and that leads to stronger winds in the mid-levels of the atmosphere.
+El Nino brings with it warm sea surface temperatures in the Pacific, and that leads to stronger winds in the mid-levels of the atmosphere.
 These stronger winds limit the formation and strength of tropical storms in the Atlantic.
-El Niña is the reverse of that.
-Currently, computer models are predicting that neither of the cycles will form this year, leading to "neutral conditions," according to The Washington Post.
+El Nina is the reverse of that.

-According to a new study, the magnitude of rapid intensification — when a hurricane intensifies by 25 knots or higher in a 24 hour period — has increased over the past 30 years.
-Major hurricanes today are traveling 13mph faster on average, and researchers say a lot of that has to do with Atlantic Multidecadal Oscillation (long periods of times when sea surface temperature changes).
+According to a May 2018 study, the magnitude of rapid intensification — when a hurricane intensifies by 25 knots or higher in a 24 hour period — has increased over the past 30 years.
+Major hurricanes today are traveling 13 mph faster on average, and researchers say a lot of that has to do with Atlantic Multidecadal Oscillation (long periods of times when sea surface temperature changes).

 Editor's note: This article has been updated since it was originally published in April 2018.